SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Style_A_Table.md

 1. Click the ellipsis button ("...") and select *Customize preset* to open the Template Editor.

 1. Make sure no layers are selected.
-In the *Settings* pane, change the height to 64 px.

-   This change will modify the height of the table rows.
+In the *Settings* pane, change the height to 64 px to adjust the height of the table rows.

    ![Change template height](~/user-guide/images/ChangeTemplateHeight.png)